Info for Spaf's grad students

 1. You will eventually provide me with a document describing your thesis research in more detail.
 This will include a comprehensive bibliography of related work, a statement of goals and assumptions, an outline of how you will proceed to prove your thesis, an approximate schedule of completion, and a statement of the consequences of your work.
 Your advisor must have approved this document.
 This same document will likely be used for your thesis proposal/prelim exam.

-2. At least once a semester you will send me some email detaiing your progress.
-You are welcome to stop in to see me to discuss your work or seek input, but that is not required unless you need it.
-However, I do want to be kept apprised of your progress.
+2. At least once a semester, you will send me an email detailing your progress.
+You are welcome to stop by to see me and discuss your work or seek input, but this is not required unless you need it.
+However, I would like to be kept informed of your progress.

 3. At least 1 month before you expect to begin a job search, you will make an appointment to meet with me.
 You will provide a copy of your updated C.V., copies of any publications, and copies of any statements you have prepared (e.g., statement of research or statement on teaching).
 We will discuss your goals and expectations, and go over the list of places where you intend to apply.

 4. You will check with me before scheduling your thesis defense to ensure that I am in town.
 I will not agree to a defense date that is within 5 days of the submission deadline in any semester except in very rare circumstances.
-Nearly every dissertation requires some editing and rework before submission, and sufficient time should be allowed for this.
+Nearly every dissertation requires some editing and revision before submission, and sufficient time should be allocated for this process.

 6. Your defense should be structured as your advisor recommends.
 However, in general, assume your audience is familiar with the general context of your work.
 Assume your committee has read your dissertation.
 Address the important and subtle points to make your case.
 Be precise in your writing and speaking.
-Try to keep your presentation to under 45 minutes without questions.
+Try to keep your presentation to under 45 minutes without questions unless your advisor directs otherwise.

 7. After you deposit the final version of your dissertation, it is normally the case that you present members of the committee with bound copies.
 I keep my copies as reminders of the hard work and creativity of the students, and I will be honored to receive a copy of your finished work.